mendix/docs/content/en/docs/refguide/modeling/integration/published-odata-services/_index.md

 In Studio Pro, entities can be exposed as [OData resources](/refguide/published-odata-resource/) by adding them to a published OData service.
 You can expose any number of related resources in a published OData service.
 By default, the plural of the non-qualified names of entities are used in the URI to uniquely identify them, but you can override the name of the resource as well.

-A published OData service is a REST service with an OpenApi contract, which means that OpenApi compatible REST clients can easily interact with it.
+A published OData service is a REST service with an OpenAPI contract, which means that OpenAPI compatible REST clients can easily interact with it.

 The standards used for OData in Mendix are: